 Earned Value Management Tutorial

-In this Earned Value Management tutorial , we will discuss the metrics of EVA and analyze an example for better understanding.
+In this Earned Value Management tutorial, we will discuss the three metrics (Planned Value, Actual Cost and EV) of Earned Value Analysis and analyze an example for better understanding.
 Basically, Earned Value Management (EVM) is a project management technique for tracking the real project performance by incorporating scope, time and cost measurements.
-By combining these measurements Earned Value Management provides correct forecasts for project progress and project cost management .
+By combining these measurements, Earned Value Management provides correct forecasts for project progress and project cost management .

 Basically, Earned Value Management (EVM) systems allow the project manager to answer the following three questions, as they relate to the project: